-What teachers do What students do Before What Students do Photocopy a class set of the Student Resources, Sources of Individual and Family Income and Tips for Reading Graphical Texts.
+What teachers do What students do Be fore Notes • Photocopy a class set of the Student Resources, Sources of Individual and Family Income and Tips for Reading Graphical Texts.
 Before reading, help students to connect new content and ideas to their prior knowledge by encouraging them to think about what they already know about individual and family income.
 Ask students to brainstorm the sources of income.
 Record the responses on the board.
-Provide students with prompts about various life situations (e.g., during school, unemployment, maternity, retirement).
-Individually brainstorm to recall what they already know about income.
-Ask the students to determine the purpose for reading graphical text.
+Provide students with prompts about various life situations (e.g., during school, unemployment, maternity, retirement). • Individually brainstorm to recall what they already know about income.
+NULG • Ask the students to determine the purpose for reading graphical text.
 They should be reading about the sources of personal and family income.
 Invite students to ask questions about the graphic's purpose and the information in it.
 Explain how to skim, scan and sample the graphical text to make informed predictions.
-Distribute the Student Resource, Sources of Individual and Family Income.
-During During reading, help students to connect the information and ideas in the graphical text to what they already know as they monitor their understanding. ("Monitoring understanding" means recognizing when confusion occurs and identifying strategies that help to regain meaning.)
+Distribute the Student Resource, Sources of Individual and Family Income . • Determine the reason for the graphic. • • ring During reading, help students to connect the information and ideas in the graphical text to what they already know as they monitor their understanding. ("Monitoring understanding" means recognizing when confusion occurs and identifying strategies that help to regain meaning.)
 Have students describe and model the different reading strategies they might use, such as predicting, questioning, activating prior knowledge, inferring, reading slowly, and rereading.
 Model (using "think aloud") strategies for pausing and thinking about the text.
 Encourage students to examine parts of the text, read, pause, think, and ask questions or make notes about how this information relates to other parts of the text.
 Demonstrate how to paraphrase the information presented.
 For example, use the sentence stem "This means" Ask students focus questions such as: What is the purpose of this graphic?
 What information is provided?
 Is all of the important information included?
 What information is missing?
 How does this information relate to what you already know about the topic?
-Is this a useful source of information?
-After After reading, help students to consolidate and extend their understanding of the content.
-Pair students and ask each partner to restate or paraphrase what they have read and to note similarities and differences in rephrasing.
-Have students suggest possible ways to check accuracy and reliability of the information presented.
-Ask students to organize the information in a different way and share and compare their interpretations with their partners.
-Distribute the Student Resource, Tips for Reading Graphical Texts and review the process the students used.
-Invite questions from the compare.
+Is this a useful source of information? • Contribute to the discussion Make connections with their personal experiences regarding sources of income.
+Aft • • • Listen to partner's paraphrase and share and compare.
+Use the information from the graphical text to produce an individual graphical text.